robturtle/consistency-test-demo/README.md

 brew install thrift
 brew install gradle
 ```
+## Build the project

-NOTE for later OS X, `brew` install things on `/usr/local`, which is not in the default GUI application PATH variable.
+If you want to build this project in IntelliJ: NOTE for later OS X, `brew` install things on `/usr/local`,
+which is not in the default GUI application PATH variable.
+To fix this, refer to
-To fix this, refer to [this article](http://depressiverobot.com/2016/02/05/intellij-path.html) to set a proper PATH variable
+[this article](http://depressiverobot.com/2016/02/05/intellij-path.html) to set a proper PATH variable
  so that the thrift compiler can be found inside IntelliJ.

-## Build the project
 ```shell
 git clone https://github.com/robturtle/distributed-system-project.git
 cd distributed-system-project